mvolkmann/blog/src/swift.md

 | `count`    | number of current elements                                        |
 | `isEmpty`  | `Bool` value indicating whether `count` is zero                   |

-`Set` methods include, but are not limited to the following:
+`Set` instance methods include, but are not limited to the following:

 | Method                                       | Description                                                            |
 | -------------------------------------------- | ---------------------------------------------------------------------- |